aerodrigues09/aerodrigues09/README.md

 - 👋 Hi, I’m @aerodrigues09
-- 👀 I’m interested in basketball and gaming.
+- 👀 I’m interested in basketball, gaming and programming.
 - 🌱 I’m currently learning web development in a bootcamp course online.
 - 💞️ I’m looking to collaborate on many projects that helps me grow my knowledge in programing.
 - 📫 You can reach me at my DM.
 Thank you!